ARCTraining/swd2_git/_episodes/04-changes.md

 > the stage for the snapshot because you used `-a`!)
 > Try to stage things manually,
 > or you might find yourself searching for "git undo commit" more
-> than you would like!
+> than you would like.
 {: .callout}

 ![The Git Staging Area](../fig/git-staging-area.svg)